 The 2020 Kia Sportage can do its name justice with sharp handling and optional turbo power.

 While no sports car, the 2020 Kia Sportage is fun-to-drive for a compact crossover thanks to taut handling and optional turbo power.
 We give it 5 out of 10 for performance, but turbo models would earn 6 out of 10.
-(Read more about how we rate cars.)

-2020 Sportage LX, S, and EX trims come standard with front-wheel-drive and a 2.4-liter inline-4 that makes 181 hp and 175 lb-ft of torque.
+The Sportage LX, S, and EX trims come standard with front-wheel-drive and a 2.4-liter inline-4 that makes 181 hp and 175 lb-ft of torque.
 A new S trim adds sporty visual intrigue but is paired with the base engine that’s light on power and refinement but does return better fuel economy than the turbo.
 All-wheel drive is optional across the range, and a 6-speed automatic transmission is standard no matter what’s underhood.

 The top-tier SX trim includes a 2.0-liter turbo-4 that makes a respectable 240 hp and 260 lb-ft giving it more than enough grunt for highway passing maneuvers.